Let me guess, you’ve been to Southwest Florida before and want some, dare I say, unusual things to do in Naples Florida?

 Address: Skunk Ape Headquarters, 40904 Tamiami Trail E, Ochopee, FL 34141

 Dave Shealy is the owner of the Skunk Ape Research Center.
 Born September 28, 1963.
 He has spent his entire life living in the Everglades.
 His family history in the Everglades can be traced back to 1891.
-As far back as Dave can remember rumors circulated around town of a creature covered with hair, standing upright; like a man and smelling like a skunk.
-At the age of 10 while hunting with his brother Jack, Dave had his first encounter with what the locals referred to as a Skunk Ape.
+As far back as Dave can remember rumors circulated around the town of a creature covered with hair, standing upright; like a man and smelling like a skunk.
+At the age of 10, while hunting with his brother Jack, Dave had his first encounter with what the locals referred to as a Skunk Ape.
 Dave has spent the last 30 years investigating sightings, collecting data and researching these elusive creatures.

 5. The Revs Institute